Tsmith5151/data-science-handbook/source/book/software-engineering/structures.md

 **O(n^2):**
 - Loop inside of a loop
+- Quick Sort (worst case); depends on position of the pivot.

 **O(log n):**
 - Binary Search: input size is divided in half for each loop